 For goodwill and intangible assets with finite useful life with indicators of impairment, our procedures included, among others, assessing the appropriateness of the methodology used in determining the recoverable amount of the goodwill and intangible assets.

-We assessed the reasonableness of the key assumptions used in the 3 to 5 year profit forecasts, by comparing sales growth rates and gross profit margins to past performance and future plans.
-We also compared the discount rates applied to the cost of capital of comparable listed companies and compared the terminal growth rate to macroeconomic indicators.
+We also assessed the reasonableness of the key assumptions used in the profit forecasts, compared the discount rates applied to the cost of capital of comparable listed companies and compared the terminal growth rate to macroeconomic indicators.
 We evaluated the sensitivity of the profit forecasts by considering the downside scenarios against reasonably plausible changes to the key assumptions.

-Our findings - We found the methodology used to be appropriate and key assumptions applied in the impairment testing to be appropriate.
+Our findings - We found the methodology used to be appropriate and key assumptions applied in the impairment testing to be appropriate and supportable.